skarab42/htms-rs/readme.md

 HTMS is primarily about **streaming HTML**.
 The core idea?
 Bind HTML `data-htms` attributes to auto-generated async methods that progressively replace content.
 Here's how it looks:

-HTMS is on [crates.io](https://crates.io/crates/htms) because, of course, it is.

 Write normal HTML with `data-htms` attributes: